Crypto Tax Reporting for Businesses US 2026 – Corporate and LLC Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Unlike individuals, C-Corporations pay the flat 21% corporate tax rate on all gains – no long-term capital gains preference.
-S-Corps and LLCs pass income through to owners at their individual rates.
+Start for free →Here's the big one right away: C-Corporations pay a flat 21% corporate tax rate on all gains.
+No preferential long-term capital gains rate like individuals get.
+S-Corps and LLCs pass everything through to the owners, who then pay at their individual rates — but the character of the income flows through too.

 Bitcoin on the Corporate Balance Sheet

-- GAAP (old rule): Intangible asset; impairment writedowns when price falls; gains only on sale
+- GAAP (old rule): Intangible asset — impairment writedowns when price falls, but gains only recognized on actual sale

-- FASB 2025 rule: Companies may elect fair value accounting – recognize gains and losses each period
+- FASB 2025 rule: Companies can now elect fair value accounting — recognize gains and losses each reporting period even without selling

 Accepting Crypto Payments